boece/boece.github.io/_posts/2019-2-2-strategies-for-making-money-online-in-2019.md

 Consider writing a bot that posts to Reddit and gets karma, figure out a way to get karma so it looks organic, sell these accounts online.

 # Setting up a free website on Github

+# Text to Speech

+Look into ways of generating video from text content.

+* Bot script reads product description of newly added products on amazon and reviews and generates a product review video and posts it on youtube with affiliate links to the amazon website.

+* Bot reads news articles from websites and generates youtube videos.

+These ideas are a bit spammy and probably will get you banned, look into how to limit or quality control the videos so you're less likely to get banned.